-The Explorers Way journey is recommended to be done over a minimum 14 days on a sealed highway following the route of the 1862 explorer John McDouall Stuart.
+The journey is recommended to be done over a minimum 14 days, and travels on a sealed highway following the route of the 1862 explorer John McDouall Stuart.

 Along the journey from South Australia to Coober Pedy, why not stop into Port Augusta, a great base to explore the Southern and Central Flinders Ranges.

 Once you’ve arrived at Uluru-Kata Tjuta National Park, discover the spiritual heart of the Australian Outback.
 Home to the great icons of Uluru and Kata Tjuta, this desert region is blessed with natural wonders, world class dining experiences and rugged beauty.